Helping People Achieve Amazing Smiles

 I grew up in Guatemala City, Guatemala.
 Plattsburgh, NY has been home for my family for more than 15 years.
 My wife and I have been happily married for over 25 years.
 We have two children: Connor, who is a recent graduate of St. Lawrence University, and Lucy, who is studying at the University of Richmond.

 When I’m not working, I love time with my family.
 We enjoy hiking, skiing, and doing anything on Lake Champlain.
 I also really love to golf, although I’m not great at it.
-Still, I think walking around outside on a beautiful day is a wonderful way to spend a morning or afternoon.
-I enjoy playing volleyball and soccer as well.
+Still, I think walking around outside on a beautiful day is a wonderful way to spend a few hours!
+I recently obtained my pilot's license and am teaching myself to play the ukulele.